iiasa/message_ix/doc/usage.rst

 - **Spatial**: Global
 - **Keywords**: Energy and society, finance, socioeconomic scenarios
-- **Usage**: Calculating SDG investment needs with a diverse set of approaches within a multi-model analysis.
+- **Usage**: Calculate SDG investment needs with a diverse set of approaches within a multi-model analysis.

 Low-carbon investments are necessary for driving the energy system… `Read more → <https://www.nature.com/articles/s41560-018-0179-z>`__